S-D-Willis/autocorr-alpha/README.md

 ### Baseline → iteration

 As a baseline, I built a feature factory and used **recursive feature elimination** to select an optimal subset per stock, training a **random forest classifier** with randomized search.
-See the baseline pipeline and results in **[`ADD`](ADD)**.
+See the baseline pipeline and results **[`Autocorr-alpha-pipeline.ipynb`](here)**.
 In short, the model erred on the side of caution, often predicting “no momentum”; however, when it did call momentum, direction accuracy was strong.
 A simple trading layer with probability‑weighted sizing and entry gating achieved ~0 Sharpe; naive variants did worse.

 To improve, I generated a **smaller set of higher‑alpha features** emphasizing multi‑scale momentum, persistence, and regime‑aware volatility, switched the model to **XGBoost**, and upgraded hyperparameter optimization to **Hyperopt**.
 Early experiments sometimes produced zero or very few trees (no predictive power) due to an overly restrictive search space; widening the learning‑rate (`eta`) bounds enabled non‑trivial ensembles, after which I controlled capacity with **early stopping** and a **bounded search region**.